How to use Javascript ES8 feature: async / await

 ECMAScript 2017 (ES8) version introduced a new keyword –

-all of the above just by using Promise
+all of the above just by using Promises or callbacks?

 One of the benefits is more clear control flow.
 It feels as if you reading